dshubham777/Rasa-Chatbot-Project-Customer-Service-/README.md

 # Rasa-Chatbot-Project-Customer-Service

-This is simple ChatBot project using open source Rasa.
+This is ChatBot project using open source Rasa.